-So there awhile unseen did Perseus stand, With softening heart, and doubtful trembling hand Laid on his sword-hilt, muttering, "Would that she Had never turned her woeful face to me."
+So there awhile unseen did Perseus stand, With softening heart, and doubtful trembling hand Laid on his sword hilt, muttering, "Would that she Had never turned her woeful face to me."
 But therewith Pallas smote him with this thought, "Does she desire to live, who has been brought Into such utter woe and misery, Wherefrom no god or man can set her free, Since Pallas' dreadful vow shall bind her fast, Till earth and heaven are gone, and all is past?

 -And yet, would God the thing were at an end."

-Then with that word, he saw her stop and rend

-The raiment from her tender breast and soft,

-And with a great cry lift her arms aloft;

-Then on her breast her head sank, as she said,

-"O ye, be merciful, and strike me dead!
+Then with that word, he saw her stop and rend The raiment from her tender breast and soft, And with a great cry lift her arms aloft; Then on her breast her head sank, as she said, "O ye, be merciful, and strike me dead!

-How many an one cries unto you to live,

-Which gift ye find no little thing to give,
+How many an one cries unto you to live, Which gift ye find no little thing to give,

-O give it now to such, and unto me

 That other gift from which all people flee!

-"O was it not enough to take away.
+"O was it not enough to take away

 The flowery meadows and the light of day?

-Or not enough to take away from me The once-loved faces that I used to see; To take away sweet sounds and melodies, wich
+Or not enough to take away from me

+The once-loved faces that I used to see;

+To take away sweet sounds and melodies,

+The song of birds, the rustle of the trees;

+To make the prattle of the children cease,

+And wrap my soul in shadowy hollow peace,

+Devoid of longing?
+Ah, no, not for me!

+For those who die your friends this rest shall be;

+For me no rest from shame and sore distress,

+For me no moment of forgetfulness;

+For me a soul that still might love and hate,